ExeconOne/node-microservices-engine/Readme.md

 - If an error occurs during the database connection or creation, the platform logs the error without taking down the entire server.
 - Database-related issues are logged for further investigation.

+## Features Provided by Node Microservices API to Deployed Apps
+The Node Microservices API offers a set of powerful features to support the deployment and management of microservices in a seamless and efficient manner.
+Below is an overview of the key capabilities and features available to any app deployed in the Node Microservices API.

+1. Dynamic App Deployment
+Automatic Deployment: Apps can be dynamically deployed by simply uploading a zip file to the uploads directory.
+The Node Microservices API extracts and deploys the app, creating necessary directories and configurations.
+Version Control: Each app is versioned and stored in its respective directory within the apps directory.
+Version management is handled automatically.
+App Removal: If an app zip file is removed, the corresponding app is also removed, along with all associated files and data, ensuring clean deployment management.
+2. Database Support per App
+Dedicated Databases: Each deployed app gets its own isolated SQLite database, ensuring that data for each microservice is kept separate and secure.
+Automatic Database Creation: The platform automatically creates and connects to a database for each app during deployment.
+The database is stored within the app's directory for easy access.
+Database Management: Apps can access and modify their databases directly using SQLite, with full CRUD capabilities available for app-specific data management.
+3. Custom Middleware Support
+Custom Middleware Integration: Deployed apps can define and use custom middleware to handle pre-processing of requests, authentication, logging, validation, and more.
+App Guard Middleware: The platform includes a security middleware that ensures all deployed apps are securely accessed, offering basic access controls to protect your services.
+4. Dynamic Logging
+App-Specific Logging: Each deployed app can define its own logger, which captures logs related to the app’s activities.
+This allows for granular debugging and monitoring of each microservice.
+Integrated Logging: The Node Microservices API integrates with each app’s logger to capture relevant events, such as app startup, request/response cycles, and database interactions.
+5. Secure HTTPS Support
+SSL/TLS Encryption: The Node Microservices API supports HTTPS mode for secure communication between clients and deployed apps.
+SSL certificates are automatically integrated if available, providing end-to-end encryption.
+HTTP to HTTPS Redirection: HTTP traffic is automatically redirected to HTTPS if the app is running in HTTPS mode, ensuring secure connections.
+6. File Handling
+App File Uploads: Apps can define their own file handling mechanisms for accepting, processing, and serving files.
+The platform allows apps to easily manage file uploads and access uploaded files from their designated directories.
+App File Storage: Files uploaded by apps can be stored and organized within the app’s directory, ensuring isolation of files per app.
+7. Custom Routing and Base Paths
+Flexible Routing: Deployed apps can specify custom routing rules and base paths, allowing for the organization of multiple services under different URL paths.
+Base Path Management: Apps are assigned base paths where they will be accessible.
+This allows for easy routing and integration with other services deployed on the platform.
+8. Error Handling
+Graceful Error Management: The platform provides graceful handling of uncaught exceptions to prevent app crashes from taking down the entire instance.
+Apps can define custom error handlers to manage application-specific errors and recover gracefully.
+App-Specific Error Logs: Errors are logged per app, making it easy to diagnose issues within each deployed microservice without affecting the rest of the platform.
+9. App Configuration
+Configuration Handling: Each deployed app can define its own configuration settings (e.g., environment variables, configuration files).
+These settings can be dynamically managed and accessed throughout the app.
+App Initialization: Apps can initialize their configuration, database, and other settings during startup to ensure they are ready to handle requests.
+10. Auto-Scaling and Monitoring
+Auto-Scaling: The platform is capable of scaling deployed apps based on load and resource requirements (this would need external infrastructure support).
+Monitoring: The Node Microservices API captures essential logs and metrics (e.g., number of requests, response times) for each app, making it easy to monitor app performance and health.
+11. Customizable API Endpoints
+API Definition: Apps can define custom API endpoints based on their business logic and needs, including handling various HTTP methods such as GET, POST, PUT, DELETE, etc.
+Request Handling: The platform allows apps to handle HTTP requests, process data, and respond with dynamic outputs (e.g., JSON, HTML, files, etc.).
+12. App Update and Rollback
+Easy Updates: When a new version of an app is uploaded, the platform automatically handles the deployment of the updated version, ensuring minimal downtime.
+Rollback Capability: In case of failure during app deployment or execution, previous versions can be quickly restored to maintain service availability.
+13. Access to Native Node.js Modules
+Extensive Module Support: Deployed apps can take advantage of the full suite of Node.js built-in modules (e.g., fs, http, https, path, sqlite3, etc.) to handle their backend operations, file management, networking, and more.
+Third-Party Modules: Apps can also use additional NPM packages to extend functionality beyond the built-in modules.
+14. Seamless App Lifecycle Management
+App Start & Stop: Apps are automatically started when deployed and can be stopped if necessary through the platform.
+App lifecycle is managed to ensure they are running in a stable state.
+App Monitoring: Continuous monitoring of apps ensures they are up and running smoothly.
+Errors and issues are logged and tracked for fast resolution.

 ## Contributing

 Feel free to fork the repository and submit pull requests for improvements or new features.